D4dx-backend/ward-management/ward-management-system/WARD_ISSUES_FIXES_SUMMARY.md

 **Issue:** Showing submitted forms instead of only pending forms **Status: FIXED**

-**Root Cause:** Logic was restricting ward admins to only one form submission ever
+**Root Cause:** Logic was restricting Ward Incharges to only one form submission ever

 **Fix Applied:**
 ```javascript